alexfernandez/alexfernandez.github.io/2025/three-laws-humanics.md

 * What does "closer to you" mean?
 Family, friends, colleagues, people that look like you, people with the same interests?
+To what degree should we care more about closer people?
 * Who are "the vulnerable"?
 Does it include minorities, protected classes, people mistreated by society?